Ruins777/react_django_demo_app/README.md

 docker-compose down
 docker-compose up -d

-This is for learning purpose only
+echo "This is for learning purpose only"